 A Final Word

 In all of Canada, Ontario’s roads and streets are among the safest.
 Barrie is doing well to help prevent accidents with a newly-designed transportation network that includes repairs to Highway 400, new overpasses, and better monitoring of traffic issues.
 Nevertheless, accidents can — and do — happen.
 If you’re injured while driving, walking, biking, or simply standing still, you’ll need to know where to get help.
 We hope this guide has helped you.
 And if you feel that your accident was the result of someone else’s carelessness, intentional or otherwise, we may be able to help even further.
-Our team of knowledgeable and experience injury law attorneys may be able to provide assistance after your accident so please call us and we can let you know whether you have a case.
+Our team of knowledgeable and experience injury law lawyers may be able to provide assistance after your accident so please call us and we can let you know whether you have a case.